Last updated on November 12, 2025

 Brainstorm

 Another key feature of the format is Brainstorm.
-You got to see some of the power this card has if you got to play with it before it was banned in Historic.
+You saw the power of this card if you got to play with it before it was banned on Arena in Historic.

 Thanks to most decks running fetch lands, Brainstorm often functions scarily similar to Ancestral Recall in Legacy, letting you shuffle away the two cards you put back into your deck.
 You have a great amount of control over the cards you see in a game with this simple interaction which makes Brainstorm one of the most played cards in the format.